rmezera/Getting-and-Cleaning-Data-Project/README.md

 # describe what I am doing at the different parts of the code.
 # There is also a code book that describes the variables in the final files so it is clear what each variable is.
 This would be the
 # best place to go to see what the columns are in the final files.

+# The final dataset that is produced is called completedata.
+This file contains a row for each set of observations.
+The key
+# variables are the subjects, activity (1 of 6 activities (see codebook for details), and the mean and standard deviation for
+# the 3 sets of 3 metrics found using the eletronic device.
+There are bodyAcc(XYZ), bodyGyro(XYZ) and totalAcc(XYZ).
+The mean and
+# standard deviations are based on the 128 readings for each line.